Baked Crab Cakes

 First: Cook crab cakes according to directions, allow them to cool completely and then place in a freezer safe storage container or zip-top bag and freeze for up to 3 months.

-Second: way, is to freeze the crab cakes raw.
+Second: Freeze the crab cakes raw.
 Portion out 20 cakes and place onto a baking sheet lined with parchment paper and freeze, uncovered, for approximately two hours.

 Once frozen, place in a freezer safe storage container or zip-top bag and freeze for up to 3 months.